-(A) Current TB test results in accordance with Wyoming Department of Health recommendations,
+- (A) Current TB test results in accordance with Wyoming Department of Health recommendations, - (B) Emergency contact information,

-(C) Start and expected end date and actual end date of the training time,

-(F) Documentation charting training time in the facility; dates, time, location and supervising trainer.

-(l) There shall be at least one (1) adult staff supervising the care of children at all times and the following supervision requirements also apply:

-(i) Awake infants and toddlers must be directly supervised by staff at all times;

-(ii) Older cChildren who have completed kindergarten or are enrolled in first grade or are six (6) years old or older may be located in adjacent indoor and/or outdoor fenced areas of the facility if there is direct access, the staff person can clearly hear what happens in the adjacent area and the staff person remains attentive and moves from one area to the other every couple of minutes;

-(iii) Children ages three (3) and older may be located in adjacent indoor areas of the facility if there is direct access, the staff person can clearly hear what happens in the adjacent area and the staff person remains attentive and moves from one area to the other every couple of minutes;

-(iii)(iv) If children are in more than two (2) areas, or areas are not adjacent, then a staff person must be present and attending the children in each area;

-(iv)(v) All Cchildren must be located on the same level or within sight and sound of staff at all times.; and

-(m) Napping children who are not within sight of the staff person must be within easy hearing distance at all times and must be checked on every few minutes.

-(n)(m) At least one (1) person certified in infant/child CPR and first aid shall be in attendance at all times and in all places areas that children are in care.
+- (C) Start and expected end date and actual end date of the training time, - (D) Trainee's training goals and objectives, - (E) Listing of the supervising trainer(s) involved for that youth, and - (F) Documentation charting training time in the facility; dates, time, location and supervising trainer. - (l) There shall be at least one (1) adult staff supervising the care of children at all times and the following supervision requirements also apply: - (i) Awake infants and toddlers must be directly supervised by staff at all times; - (ii) Older cChildren who have completed kindergarten or are enrolled in first grade or are six (6) years old or older may be located in adjacent indoor and/or outdoor fenced areas of the facility if there is direct access, the staff person can clearly hear what happens in the adjacent area and the staff person remains attentive and moves from one area to the other every couple of minutes; - (iii) Children ages three (3) and older may be located in adjacent indoor areas of the facility if there is direct access, the staff person can clearly hear what happens in the adjacent area and the staff person remains attentive and moves from one area to the other every couple of minutes; - (iii)(iv) If children are in more than two (2) areas, or areas are not adjacent, then a staff person must be present and attending the children in each area; - (iv)(v) All Cchildren must be located on the same level or within sight and sound of staff at all times.; and - (m) Napping children who are not within sight of the staff person must be within easy hearing distance at all times and must be checked on every few minutes. - $\frac{\text{(n)}(\text{m})}{\text{M}}$ At least one (1) person certified in infant/child CPR and first aid shall be in attendance at all times and in all places areas that children are in care.